kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## The Core Idea

-A computer "sees" by representing every image as a matrix of numbers.
+A computer "sees" by representing every image as a matrix of numbers
-Each pixel becomes a value describing color and brightness.
+Each pixel becomes a value describing color and brightness
 That matrix is the input to a vision model

 ![](images/how-computers-see-with-cats.png)